Why use an advocate for special education?

 How can I obtain my child’s records?

-Provide a request in writing for any and all records pertaining to your child’s education, and the records, by law, will have to be produced within five days.
+Provide a request in writing for any and all records pertaining to your child’s education, and the records, by law, will have to be produced within five business days.
 You might want to specify a date on your request.

 If you could give parents one piece of advice, what would it be?